dynatrace-oss/barista/src/lib/formatters/README.md

 description:
   'Formatters are pipes and util functions that can be used to format values within templates and TypeScript files.'
+postid: formatters
+identifier: 'Fm'
+contributors:
+  dev:
+    - fabian.friedl
+  ux:
+    - hartwig.salzer
 tags:
   - 'units'
   - 'formatter'
   - 'pipe'
 properties:
   - 'dev utility'
+related:
+  - 'units'
 ---

 # Formatters

+For more details have a look at the [format units pattern]({{link_to_id id='units' }}).

 ## Pipes